 Moreover, the recent global recession and sovereign debt crisis in Europe have stimulated an intense debate both on the effectiveness of fiscal policies and on the consequences of public debt increases, in a situation in which leverage is already very high in European economies.
 In this regard, Gómez-Puig (2013) attempts to quantify the total level of indebtedness (public and private) in all euro area countries, using a database created with the statistics provided by the European Central Bank.
 According to her calculations, total leverage (public and private) over GDP recorded levels of 710%, 487%, 413%, 360% and 353%, in September 2012, in Ireland, Portugal, Spain, Italy and Greece respectively.
-However, it is important to stress that the main causes of the imbalances and high leverage levels in the euro area vary according to the country (see Gómez-Puig and Sosvilla-Rivero, 2013).
-In Ireland, the crisis was mainly due to the private sector, particularly a domestic housing boom which was financed by foreign borrowers who did not require a risk premium related to the probability of default.
-In Spain, since absorption exceeded production, the external debt grew and the real exchange rate appreciated, implying a loss of competitiveness for the economy.
-Unlike previous expansions, the resort to financing was not led by the public sector but by private households and firms.
-In contrast to Ireland and Spain, the origin of the debt crisis in Greece, Portugal and Italy was the structural deficit in the government sector.
-However, while Greek and Italian large fiscal deficit and huge public debt are the cumulative result of chronic macroeconomic imbalances, the case of Portugal illustrates the importance of external debt (specifically, that of its private sector: banks and enterprises).

-In this context of low economic growth and high leverage levels in EMU countries, there is no consensus among economists about which are the right solutions to implement.
-While some suggest that now is precisely the time to apply the lessons learnt during the Great Depression and that policymakers should implement expansionary fiscal policies [see, among others, Krugman (2011), Berg and Ostry (2011) or DeLong and Summers (2012)]4, others argue that, since the high level of public sector leverage has a negative effect on economic growth, fiscal consolidation is fundamental to restoring confidence and improving expectations about the future evolution of the economy (Cochrane, 2011).
+There is currently no consensus among economists in this area.
+While some suggest that now is precisely the time to apply the lessons learnt during the Great Depression and that policymakers should implement expansionary fiscal policies [see, among others, Krugman (2011), Berg and Ostry (2011) or DeLong and Summers (2012)]3, others argue that, since the high level of public sector leverage has a negative effect on economic growth, fiscal consolidation is fundamental to restoring confidence and improving expectations about the future evolution of the economy (Cochrane, 2011).
 The latter approach, which supports austerity measures, has been highly influential among the EMU authorities and has the support of the empirical evidence presented in some influential papers (Reinhart and Rogoff, 2010, among them).